brenly/pynderscripting/README.md

-*THIS CODE MIGHT NOT WORK ANYMORE DUE TO RECENT CHANGES.
+*THIS CODE MIGHT NOT WORK ANYMORE DUE TO RECENT CHANGES IN TINDER.
 CHECK PYNDER PROJECT PAGE FOR UPDATES*

 Pynder scripting sandbox by Brenly

-This folder demonstrates random experiments I have done with Pynder capabilities in python.
+This is a tinder bot that I wrote.